jwilsh/Auto_Village_Motors/README.md

 WHERE * is null;
 ```

-### 3.3.2 Check If Correct Datatypes are Applied
+### 3.3.2 Check If Correct Data Types are Applied
 - The dataset contains no primary key so the first step is to create one.
-- Several columns such as the sale price, milage and engine size are labbeled with the 'text' datatype.
-They will be changed to 'integer' datatype instead.
+- Several columns such as the sale price, mileage and engine size are labeled with the 'text' data type.
+They will be changed to 'integer' data type instead.

 ### 3.4 Data Manipulation & Transformation
-After checking for dirty data its now time for some data manipultion to get it ready for some analysis.
-Below are the steps I took in order to transform the data ready to create some visualisations with.
+After checking for dirty data it's now time for some data manipulation to get it ready for some analysis.
+Below are the steps I took in order to transform the data ready to create some visualizations with.

 - Create primary key

-- Change datatypes of several columns such as sale price, milage, engine size.
+- Change data types of several columns such as sale price, milage, engine size.

 - Rearrange and rename columns.